They were coming to get him, he knew deep down they were always watching contrary to his family’s belief.

 He is a myth and a legend now, the old man that no one ever sees, “he worships the devil” some say, “he has dead children in his basement” people whisper…. they say all these things but he doesn’t care, he knows things that they don’t, he will be prepared when they come and then he will have the last laugh.

-He sleeps with his eyes open, he learned that in the war, no one can surprise him and he is always prepared, an armoury of weapons fills his kitchen.
+He sleeps with his eyes open, he acquired that specific skill in the war, no one can surprise him and he is always prepared, an armoury of weapons fill his kitchen.

 He has waited twenty three years for them but he is patient, he knows they are coming, he knows for sure……